imswag99/imswag99/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MY SKILLS
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning MERN and NextJs
 - 📫 How to reach me: swagattalukdar007@gmail.com
 - ⚡ Fun fact: The more you worry, the more are worries